Fletcher13/secrets/README.md

 slices can be zeroed when the data is no longer needed, but strings cannot be zeroed in Go.

-Use the `secrets.Wipe()` function to zero out sensitive data when that data is no longer needed.
+Use the `darkstore.Wipe()` function to zero out sensitive data when that data is no longer needed.
 This is required for FIPS-140 and Common Criteria compliance.